thegazettedata/static-content/readme.md

 More inforomation can be found [here](https://github.com/gruntjs/grunt-contrib-clean#no-write).

 ##Deploy to FTP server
-When you are done with your chart, you can deploy it to our FTP server with one command.
+When you are done with your content, you can deploy it to our FTP server with one command.

 	grunt deploy --folder=name_of_project_here